DataDog/integrations-core/istio/README.md

 istio.mesh.request.size.bucket
 ```

-To view the metrics that are collected using OpenMetrics V1, see [the metadata.csv file][24].
 To view the configuration parameters for OpenMetrics V1, see [the `conf.yaml.example` file][25].

 **WARNING**: If you have multiple existing instances of Datadog collecting Istio metrics, make sure to use the same implementation of OpenMetrics for all of them.
-Otherwise, the metric type will repeatedly switch between the two.
+Otherwise, the metrics data will fluctuate in the Datadog app.

 ##### Disable sidecar injection for Datadog Agent pods